langleyburke8/collaboration-projects/README.md

 --

-### Spotify Recommendation System - Final Capstone Project
+### Spotify Recommendation System [https://github.com/jmetz1313/spotify-project] - Final Capstone Project

-This final capstone project builds a recommendation system using Spotify playlist data and audio features like BPM, energy, popularity and genre.
-To go beyond traditional filtering, we used FastText (by Meta) to embed song lyrics and capture the semantic meaning behind them.
-This allows the system to recommend songs that aren’t just musically similar but also lyrically relevant - for example, suggesting another emotionally intense breakup song if that’s what the user likes.
-The model blends these text based embeddings with numerical features to deliver more personalized, context aware music recommendations.
+Built a recommendation system using Spotify playlist data and audio features like BPM, energy, popularity, and genre.
+To go beyond traditional filtering, I used FastText (by Meta) to embed song lyrics and capture their semantic meaning.
+This allowed the system to recommend songs that weren’t just musically similar, but also lyrically relevant - for example, suggesting another emotionally intense breakup song if that’s what the user likes.
+The model blends these text-based embeddings with numerical features to deliver personalized, context-aware music recommendations.